Nina Recipes: Mürbeteig, also called "1-2-3-Teig" (1-2-3-Dough) - German Shortcrust Pastry Recipe

 1. All ingredients should be cold, especially the butter.

-2. Mix the dry ingredients: flour, cocoa, sugar, vanilla sugar, salt, orange peel.
+2. Mix the dry ingredients: flour, cocoa, sugar, vanilla sugar, salt, and orange peel.
 You can use vanilla bean or vanilla extract if vanilla sugar is not available.
 Use a sieve for the cocoa since it tends to get clumpy.
 Orange peel goes very well with cocoa.

-3. Add the cold butter cut into cubes and the egg/egg yolks.
+3. Add the cold butter cut into cubes, and the egg/egg yolks.

 4. Mix everything until the ingredients are combined.
 Do not overmix because the butter will start melting.